suit-wg/architecture/draft-ietf-suit-architecture.md

 the device when to download or that it initiates the transfer directly to the firmware consumer.
 For example, a download from an HTTP-based firmware server is client-initiated.
-Pushing a manifest and firmware image to the transfer to the Package resource of the LwM2M Firmware Update object {{LwM2M}} is server-initiated.
+Pushing a manifest and firmware image to the Package resource of the LwM2M Firmware Update object {{LwM2M}} is server-initiated update.

-If the firmware consumer has downloaded a new firmware image and is ready to install it, it may need to wait for a trigger from the status tracker to initiate the installation, may trigger the update automatically, or may go through a more complex decision making process to determine the appropriate timing for an update (such as delaying the update process to a later time when end users are less impacted by the update process).
+If the firmware consumer has downloaded a new firmware image and is ready to install it, to initiate the installation, it may
+- either need to wait for a trigger from the status tracker,
+- or trigger the update automatically,
+- or go through a more complex decision making process to determine the appropriate timing for an update.

 Installation is the act of processing the payload into a format that the IoT device can recognise and the bootloader is responsible for